Ever wanted to create a custom WordPress theme for your website?

 - 2-column layout

-To change the default image, simply click it and upload a new image, as you did with your logo.
+To change the default image, click it and upload a new image, as you did with your logo.

-You can also edit the headline and description by clicking each block and replacing the contents with your custom text.
+You can edit the headline and description by clicking each block and replacing the contents with your custom text.

 If you click the button block, you can change the button text, link, alignment, and more.